ASU-CompMethodsPhysics-PHY494/hw02/assignment_02.md

 Work through the [Copy, rename, delete:
 Activity](https://asu-compmethodsphysics-phy494.github.io/ASU-PHY494/2021/01/14/01_Unix_Shell/#activity-homework)
-**but work with the PHY494 directory in *this* repository**, i.e, you will work under `hw02/PHY494`.
+**but work with the PHY494 directory in *this* repository**, i.e, you will work under `hw02-USERNAME/PHY494` where USERNAME is your GitHub username.
 Some files and directories under `PHY494` are already present in the hw02 repository.

 To be clear, all steps that are needed to complete the homework are shown here: